Crystal Palace Park Trust

 To date the board has acted as a key stakeholder in the review of the developing Regeneration Plan, and has influenced the direction the park’s regeneration will take.
 The board will continue to work with the Bromley council to shape the park’s regeneration and be a key decision maker within this process.

-The board is made up of eight local people with exceptional skills, experience and knowledge in a range of fields from planning, to law.
+The board is made up of seven local people with exceptional skills, experience and knowledge in a range of fields from planning, to law.
 All members were recruited through a competitive process with a focus on setting up a board with all the skills required to successfully manage the park in the future.
 For more detail about the members please click here.

 Friends of Crystal Palace Park